Content from Introduction

 Input data

 In an ideal case, the parallel steps should take the same amount of time to complete.
+That would guarantee that the resources are used efficiently so that no idle nodes - for which we still pay for - remain while the longer jobs still continue.
 However, this is usually not the case because

 • input files are not equal in size